Car Hire Cairns

 With the money you’ve saved on cheap car rental in Cairns with DriveNow, you can afford to spend big on the best hotels and resorts the city has to offer.
 Being the most common departure point for tours out to the reef, staying in the city makes sense.
 However, if you’re after something a bit more upmarket, consider Port Douglas, a charming town about one hour’s drive north of Cairns.
 Quite a few boats also depart from this captivating seaside hamlet to popular diving and snorkelling spots on the Great Barrier Reef.

 Cars are the most common form of transport in and around Cairns so expect plenty of on and off-street parking.
 Be mindful of time restrictions however, to avoid a fine.
-If you plan to leave your car hire in Cairns for a whole day or for several nights, it pays to park in council-operated or private car parks which offer spaces at very reasonable rates, especially when compared to bigger cities such as Brisbane or Sydney.
+If you plan to leave your rental car in Cairns for a whole day or for several nights, it pays to park in council-operated or private car parks which offer spaces at very reasonable rates, especially when compared to bigger cities such as Brisbane or Sydney.

 Our Favourite Hotels and Resorts in and around Cairns